 - Keep the cat clean, especially if it has developed fecal and/or urinary incontinence.
 Place puppy training pads under the cat and carefully wipe urine or feces off the cat.

-- Maintain the same routine every day; cats don’t like change; this is especially important in the final days of a cat’s life.
+- Maintain the same routine every day as cats don’t like change.
+This is especially important in the final days of a cat’s life.

 Frequently asked questions

 My cat is dying but I have no money to see the vet.
 What can I do?

 As a pet parent, it is your duty and responsibility to care for your cat, even in death.
 If finances are tight, you may be able to borrow from a friend or family member or even get a small loan.
 Additionally, you should call around and check the prices for euthanasia in your area.
 There may also be services offered less expensively at shelters and humane societies.

 Do cats know when another cat is dying?